-We focus our sales and marketing strategy on establishing business and technology relationships principally with TFT-LCD panel manufacturers, panel manufacturers using LTPS or OLED, or Oxide technologies, mobile display module and mobile device manufacturers for smartphone, tablet and automotive, and camera module houses in order to work closely with them on future semiconductor solutions that align with their product road maps.
+We focus our sales and marketing strategy on establishing business and technology relationships principally with panel manufacturers, using LTPS and a-Si TFT-LCD, and OLED technologies, mobile display module and mobile device manufacturers for smartphone, tablet and automotive, and camera module houses in order to work closely with them on future semiconductor solutions that align with their product road maps.
 Our engineers collaborate with our customers' engineers to create products that comply with their specifications and provide a high level of performance at competitive prices and also create customized features for end brand customers.
 Our end market for large-sized panels is concentrated among a limited number of major panel manufacturers.
-We also market our products directly to monitor, notebook and mobile device manufacturers so that our products can be qualified for their specifications and designed into their products.
+We also market our products directly to TV, monitor, notebook and mobile, tablet and automotive device manufacturers so that our products can be qualified for their specifications and designed into their products.
 Furthermore, we extend our business development with system and ODM companies by using strategic ASIC business model to not only develop ASIC product based on customer specification but also jointly research and develop new technologies to meet customers' future product demand.
-Additionally, we form strategic partnership with tier-1 customers for our LCoS microdisplays, 3D sensing and AI image sensing to penetrate into the emerging market.
+Additionally, we form strategic partnership with Tier 1 customers for our LCoS microdisplays, 3D sensing and WiseEye smart image sensing to penetrate into the emerging market.
 We believe we need close alliance with our customers to build up ecosystem for new applications.

 We primarily sell our products through our direct sales teams located in Taiwan, China, South Korea and Japan.
 We also have dedicated sales teams for certain of our most important current or prospective customers.
 We have offices in Tainan, Hsinchu, Taipei, Taiwan; and Shenzen and Suzhou, China.
-We have other sales and technical support offices in Hefei, Beijing, Shanghai, Fuzhou, Foshan, Fuqing, Ningbo, Wuhan, Chongqing, Chengdu, Xi'an and Xiamen, China; Tokyo, Japan; Asan-si and Bundang-gu, South Korea, Givatayim, Israel; and Irvine and Campbell, California and Minneapolis, Minnesota, USA, all in close proximity to our customers.
+We have other sales and technical support offices in Hefei, Beijing, Shanghai, Fuzhou, Foshan, Fuqing, Ningbo, Wuhan, Nanjing, Chongqing, Chengdu, Xi'an and Xiamen, China; Tokyo, Japan; Asan-si and Bundang-gu, South Korea, Munich, Germany; and Irvine and San Jose, California and Minneapolis, Minnesota, USA, all in close proximity to our customers.
 For certain products or regions, we may sell our products through agents or distributors.